 Specific amino acids in protein sources such as chicken, quinoa, lentils, beef, beans, fish, lamb, eggs, etc are used to build neurotransmitters (chemicals that send signals from one brain cell to another).
 The following neurotransmitters are particularly helpful in times of stress (to help you calm your farm!) and need protein in order to be produced:

-GABA – this neurotransmitter is required to reduce excessive excitation of the nervous system, meaning it reduces nervousness, anxiety and irritability and improved concentration.
-The amino acid required to produce it is glutamate
+GABA – this neurotransmitter is required to reduce excessive excitation of the nervous system, meaning it reduces nervousness, anxiety and irritability and improves concentration.
+The amino acid required to produce it is glutamate.

 While protein is important for the production of these neurotransmitters, they also need a wide array of vitamins and minerals for their conversion, so be sure to eat plenty of fresh vegetables and fruit too.

 If you follow me on Instagram or Facebook, you can probably guess that I am both a fan of breakfast and a fan of eggs.
 For starters, eggs are just so versatile and delicious (see this post for eggspiration) and breakfast is the first opportunity in the day to eat, which, clearly, I am all about!